sequ3ster/esp_flying_delorean/stl/README.md

 **3D Printing**
-You can print this files in Resin or FDM.
+<br>You can print this files in Resin or FDM.

 You need to print the "Wall rear", "EQ Front" and one of the EQ defuser.
 "EQ-defuser-ams.stl" or 7x "EQ-defuser.stl".